HsinyuG/paparazzi-autonomous/README.md

 Real Environment
 -----------------
 Below is a video depicting the real flight in Cyberzoo.
+(Not applicable in GitHub)

 <div style="text-align:center;">
   <video width="360" height="640" controls>